jpsain/jpsain_2.github.io/_pages/about.md

 Previously, received MS. in Computer Science and Engineering from [Wright State University](http://www.wright.edu/).

 Before joining the master's program at WSU, I received my bachelor's degree in Information Technology from the [West Bengal University of Technology](http://www.wbut.ac.in/), West Bengal, India.

+## Updates

+* In August 2019, our vision paper was accepted at SIGSPATIAL 2019.
+To appear.
+* Excited to be a Sub-Reviewer of both ACL and EMNLP this year, 2019.
+* In January 2019, our [assesment of suicide severity paper]({{ site.url }}/publications/Suicide_Severity/) was accepted at The Web Conference (previously, WWW) 2019.